 How do I respond when others ask me about my child’s abuse?

 If other families are involved in the investigation, you should wait until the investigation is over before talking details with them.
 It can harm the case otherwise.

-Recognize this is a difficult and challenging conversation and most people who ask are themselves trying to show support in a difficult moment.
-However, you don’t have to answer anyone’s questions unless they have a reason to know, like your DCS caseworker, siblings, grandparents, etc.
+Recognize this is a difficult and challenging conversation and most people who ask how to help are themselves trying to show support in a difficult moment.
+However, you don’t have to answer anyone’s questions unless they have a reason to know, like your local child protective agency caseworker or siblings.

 If you do decide to answer questions, recognize they may become emotional.
 They may cry, get angry, or feel immense stress.

 Use your judgement if they tend to become over-emotional or have a condition.
-And if you do tell someone else, you have every authority to ask they keep it confidential.
+And if you do tell someone else, you have every right to ask they keep it confidential.

 You may feel shock, anger, guilt, fear, denial, shame, and many other perfectly normal emotions.
 But they are not always an accurate attribute or contribution to the situation.
 Blame and shame for the abuse falls on the offender.
 Express your emotions apart from your child.

 - Don’t be afraid to cry, talk, express anger, and laugh.

 - Stay busy with family and friends and work.

 - Focus on positive things in your life